 MWD Sgt E5 Pphantom USAF

-Sgt Pphantom completed nine years of service in base security with deployments to Iraq and Afghanistan.
-Recipient of the United States War Dog Association War Dog Medal, he retired and was adopted by Bill and Sheila Schroeder.
+Sgt Pphantom had completed nine years of service in base security with deployments to Iraq and Afghanistan.
+A recipient of the United States War Dog Association War Dog Medal, he retired and was adopted by Bill and Sheila Schroeder.